Our dog warden service offers help with roaming and stray dogs, lost dogs to dog fouling and advice on controlling your dog.

 We do not provide a kennelling service but is dealt with by external kennelling providers.

-If a dog’s owner is identified they will be advised that their dog has strayed and has been sent to our kennelling provider: College Garth Kennels, Derby Road, Hathern, Loughborough, Leicestershire, LE12 5LD, Tel: 01509 842 327.
+If a dog’s owner is identified they will be advised that their dog has strayed and has been sent to our kennelling provider: Animal Care Services: 0116 269 6177.
 You should not use this number to report stray dogs.

-Dog taken to our kennelling provisder will normally not be checked for a microchip until arriving at the kennel, or the following morning.
+Dog taken to our kennelling provider will normally not be checked for a microchip until arriving at the kennel, or the following morning.

 All charges to be paid to the kennelling provider.
-If you have difficulty with transport, the kennelling provider can return your pet for an additional fee.
+All dogs will be returned the next day for no additional fee.

 Regardless of the circumstances, please do not ask to be excused from paying the above fees.
-Please refer to the Environmental Protecting Act (1990) Section 149 for further information.
+Please refer to the Environmental Protection Act (1990) Section 149 for further information.

 Microchipping, collars and ID tags